scc-digitalhub/digitalhub-tutorials/README.md

 ## 6. Custom ML FLow Model Training and Serving

 This scenario provides a quick overview of developing and deploying generic machine learning applications using the functionalities of the platform.
 For this purpose, we use ML algorithms for the time series management provided by the Darts framework.

-## 7. Postgres REST API

-In this scenario, we download some data into a Postgres database, then use PostgREST - a tool to make Postgres tables accessible via REST API - to expose this data and run a simple request to view the results.